-WFRP WFB

-Specialization Speli Type
+WFRP Specialization WFB Spell Type

-Alchemist Golden

-Wizard Celestial, Amethyst, Amber,

-Light, Golden or High Magi-
+Alchemist Wizard Golden Celestiäl, Amethyst, Amber, Light, Golden or High Mägi- cian

-Station and the second cian

 Demonologist Dark Magician

 Elementalist Grey or Bright

-Illusionist Bright, Light or High Magi-
+Illusionist Bright, Dight or High Magi-

-cian

-Necromancer Dark Magician or Necro-

-mancer (see Undead Armies book)
+Necromancer Dark Magician or Necro- mancer (see Undead Armies book)

 Cleric Celestial

 Druidic priest Grey, Amber or Jade

-There are other sorts of magician in the Warhammer world shamans, for example-and it's possible that WFRP PCs or NPCs will be closer to them than to one of the types above.
+There are other sorts of magician in the Warhammer world-shamans, for example-and it's possible that WFRP PCs or NPCs will be closer to them than to one of the types above.
 Use your own judgement when deciding which sphere a character fits into best: no two characters will be quite the same, and a lot depends on their personality and attitude as well as their existing specialization and spell-book.